 These foods can keep your stomach settled and prevent additional weight loss.

 Typically, you can’t prevent abdominal pain and unintentional weight loss.
-However, practicing good hand hygiene habits, such as frequent hand washing, can help to prevent stomach infections.
+However, practicing good hand hygiene habits, such as frequent hand washing, can help to prevent infectious causes.